bellaelu/QueerDataDays/README.md

 Attached in this repository is my presentation as well as the code I used to generate the plots within the presentation.

+# Code Languages Used

+For initial queries: SPARQL programming language
+For analytical graphs: R programming language

 Enjoy!